lisposter/license-gen/README.md

-Just in dev now.
-Temporary only one way is avalible :P
+Just in dev now. the interactive way is not implemented temporary. :P

 # license-gen